andreaskundig/ncms-hestia/src/site/partners/en/index.md

     url: https://hestialabs.org/
     image: /assets/media/hestialabs_logo_vectorise.svg
     description: >-
-      HestiaLabs is a common good project enabled by the [Migros Pioneer Fund](https://www.migros-pionierfonds.ch/en).
-The core of HestiaLabs’
-      activities is to support data collectives in their governance, their goal setting and mostly in their infrastructure.
+      HestiaLabs is a common good project.
+The core of HestiaLabs’ activities is to support data collectives in their governance, their goal setting and mostly in their infrastructure.

       HestiaLabs helps Dating Privacy with the hard work of analysing the data collected and turning it into actionable insights.